 In the world of balancing hormones, there are definitely conflicting views about estrogen and estrogen dominance syndrome.
 Most of us think of estrogen as a single hormone.
 However, this is not the case.
 Estrogen is actually a class of hormones and hormone like compounds that possess estrogenic properties.
 There are human estrogens, animal estrogens, synthetic estrogens, phytoestrogens, and xenoestrogens.
-Three human estrogens belonging to the steroid hormone family and the ones that both women and men should be monitoring are estradiol, estrone, and estriol.
+Three human estrogens belonging to the steroid hormone family, those that both women and men should monitor are estradiol, estrone, and estriol.

-The term “estrogen dominance” was coined by Harvard physician John R Lee, MD and is described as a condition where a woman can have deficient, normal or excessive estrogen, but has little progesterone to balance the effects of estrogen in the body.
+The term “estrogen dominance” was coined by Harvard physician John R Lee, MD and by definition is a condition where a woman can have deficient, normal or excessive estrogen, but has little progesterone to balance the effects of estrogen in the body.
 Even a woman with low estrogen levels can have estrogen dominance symptoms if her progesterone levels are not adequate.

-Let’s look at some of the signs and symptoms of estrogen dominance syndrome in which you should be aware.
+Let’s look at some of the signs and symptoms of estrogen dominance syndrome.

 Signs and Symptoms of Estrogen Dominance Syndrome